nogavigdor/CD-Harmony/README.md

 CDs store

 This is a second semester project in web development.
-A music cd webship which sells new and used cds.
+A music cd webshop which sells new and used cds.
+Website link: cdharmony.noga.digital

 Installation Guide:
 In order to install dependencies please run in the command line: